Nature documentaries are among the most-watched documentaries on the planet

 In addition, 34% of millennials say watching documentaries is better for their mental and emotional health than news, reality television, or fictional dramas.
 This latter claim is supported by a recent study conducted by the University of California Berkeley that found nature documentaries reduce stress and improve mental health.

-Most conservation organizations utilize grants to cover the cost of documentaries.
-You can expect a ballpark range of $5000 to $50,000 depending on the length of your documentary, the amount of time needed in the field to capture your stories, and how much work is needed to produce the film.
+Yes, a documentary is a big investment.
+But often grants help cover the cost.
+We’ll work together to identify your story theme and deliverables for a documentary, estimate project costs, so that you can begin the process of a seeking a grant or sponsors.
+Documentaries can range between $5000 to $50,000+ depending on the length of your documentary, the amount of time needed in the field to capture your stories, and how much work is needed to produce the film.

-True story: One organization that I worked with used grants to cover the cost of a film, and the organization then leveraged its film to gross more than $10K through special screening events.
+True story: One organization that I worked with used grants to cover the cost of filmmaking and production work for a feature length 70-minute conservation documentary.
+The organization has so far grossed more than $10K through special screening events, and revenue via a streaming service.

-Copyright 2023 | All Rights Reserved |Workcabin Creative
+Copyright 2025 | All Rights Reserved |Workcabin Creative